5yler/FinalProjectile/README.md

 Final Projectile is a shooting game with both single-player and multi-player functionality that populates a display with either one or two user-controlled vehicles and a specified number of non-user vehicles.
 The user vehicles are controlled using keyboard input.
 The objective of the game is to shoot the non-user vehicles.

 One shot causes the vehicles to follow the user vehicles, a second shot “kills” the vehicle and removes it from the display.
 User scores are displayed onscreen.
-The game ends once all non- user vehicles have been destroyed, or if 200 seconds have passed and there are still remaining non-user vehicles present.
+The game ends once all non-user vehicles have been destroyed, or if 200 seconds have passed and there are still remaining non-user vehicles present.

 ![alt tag](http://web.mit.edu/syler/www/FinalProjectileSmall.png)